wkorando/presentations/presentations.md

 ## To Java [n] and Beyond!

-Java 25 is the next version with LTS support, and with it comes many exciting changes.
+Java 25 has been released, but the Java release train coninues chugging along with Java 26.

-In this presentation we will do a rapid review of some of the key changes to the JDK from 11-21 and how they have improved developer experience, performance, and  supporting Java applications in production.
+In this presentation we will start with a quick review of the key changes from 17-21 and how they have improved developer experience, performance, and  supporting Java applications in production.

-We will then transition to what Java looks like in a post JDK 21 environment, and where Java will be heading to in JDK 25 and beyond!
+From there we will transition to changes to Java post-21 and how the various changes are bringing important stores into focus including; improved concurrency support, data-oriented programming, native support, and more!

-If you want to learn about the current state of Java and were its heading, this is the presentation for you.
+The Java platform is evolivng quickly to keep pace with the current needs of users, be sure to attend this presentation if you want to keep up!
 <br/><br/>
 [Presentation](to-java-n-and-beyond/)